sumner42/utils/README.md

-Long time developer retired from a proprietary corporate environment.
-Been away from it for years, now starting to refresh my skills under Fedora and a-shell.
+Long time developer, lead, sysadmin, now retired, and looking to have a little fun.